michaelmalick/vim-rook/readme.md

   function and evaluate the expression in R. This is useful to quickly view the `head()` or `tail()` of a data frame or the `args()` of a function.
 Given no arguments, the previous function supplied to `:Rview` is used.
-Tab completion of function names works here also.
+Tab completion of previously called function names is available.

 If you want key mappings to send code from a vim buffer to the target R console, add the following to your .vimrc: